mark-summerfield/uxf/README.md

 # UXF Overview

-Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format.
+Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format that supports custom types.

 UXF is designed to make life easier for software developers and data designers.
+It directly competes with csv, ini, json, toml, and yaml formats.
-One key advantage of UXF is that it supports custom (i.e., user-defined) types.
+A key advantage of UXF is its support for custom (i.e., user-defined) types.
 This can result in more compact, more readable, and easier to parse data.
-In general, UXF provides a convenient, scalable, editable (by hand or using a library) file format that can be used for most purposes, from configuration files to application data.
-UXF-based formats are very easy to adapt to future requirements.
-UXF directly competes with csv, ini, json, toml, yaml, and similar formats.
-In some contexts it may prove to be a convenient alternative to sqlite or xml.
+And in some contexts it may prove to be a convenient alternative to sqlite or xml.

 - [Datatypes](#datatypes)
     - [Table of Built-in Types](#table-of-built-in-types)